ryancheunggit/ryancheunggit/README.md

 Hello, this is Ren.

 1. I am currently a software engineer, improving the query understanding for Google search.
-Feel free to drop me note if we can't find you what you search for, we'd love to improve on it.
 2. I love capentry and woodworking, and I am the excutive asistant to my wife on gardening, landscaping.
 3. I have two kiddos and three cats.